-I rarely play mobile games, with my beloved Andoku Sudoku app being the sole exception.
-But in Spring 2021, I decided to give Word Trip a try — it’s a free to play word puzzle game developed by PlaySimple Games.
-The game gives you up to eight letters, and you need to figure out all the different word combinations these letters create.
+I don’t typically play mobile games, with the exception of my favorite Andoku Sudoku app.
+In spring 2021, I decided to give Word Trip a try.
+It’s a free-to-play word puzzle game developed by PlaySimple Games.
+The game gives you a set of up to eight letters, and you have to figure out all the different word combinations that can be made with those letters.

-At first, the game was fun.
-I had no performance issues.
-The word puzzles started off easy and slowly ramped up in difficulty.
-I usually played with airplane mode on, so I didn’t get any ads.
+At first, the game was fun and I didn’t experience any performance issues.
+The puzzles started off easy and gradually increased in difficulty.
+I usually played with airplane mode on, so I didn’t see many ads.
 WordTrip has mini-games, bonus puzzles, and spelling bees.
-They had a spin-the-wheel feature where you could get extra coins, free hints, bonus letters, or even have the puzzle completed for you if you’re lucky.
+It also has a spin-the-wheel feature where you can get extra coins, free hints, bonus letters, or even have the puzzle completed for you if you’re lucky.
 As I played more, I realized that the game actually discourages players from continuing as they progress.
 When you first start playing, you have to complete 20 puzzles to complete an area, but that number increases to 40 as you get further in the game.
 The time spent playing isn’t worth the reward you receive in the game.

-Playing Word Trip reminded me of why I don’t like playing mobile games in the first place.
-They usually have annoying mechanics added to encourage players to purchase a way to circumvent the annoying mechanic — like paying a monthly fee to avoid annoying and privacy invading ads.
-Maybe there are some mobile games that don’t do this, but finding a really good one is challenging.
-I guess for now, I’ll just stick with Andoku.
+Playing Word Trip reminded me of why I don’t usually like playing mobile games.
+They often have annoying mechanics that are designed to encourage players to pay to bypass them, such as paying a monthly fee to avoid annoying and privacy-invading ads.
+While there may be some good mobile games that don’t do this, it can be difficult to find them.
+For now, I think I’ll stick with Andoku.